ADVANTECH-Corp/docker-images/README.md

 # About
-This Docker image can support the following platforms for Rockchip RK3399 projects.
+This Docker image can support the following platforms for imx8 projects.

-- Debian9
+- Yocto 2.5 (imx_4.14.78_1.0.0_ga)